SinghTushar20/Learn-to-Code/04-Computer Networking and Seurity/MODULE 1/3-Encryption Basics.md

 - Diffe-Hellman key exchange assures the _forward secracy_ property.
   - _forward secracy_ means if the server we are communicating with is compromised and their private key is compromised it still doesn't mean that all of the previous sessions cannot be decrypted as a new private key is generated in each session.
 - The combination/set of cryptographic algorithims that help secure a network connection is called _ciphersuites_.

+  - The set of algorithms that cipher suites usually contain include: a key exchange algorithm, a bulk encryption algorithm, and a message authentication code (MAC) algorithm, sometimes it can also include signatures and an authentication algorithm to help authenticate the server and or client.

 - **SSL Striping**: SSL stripping is a technique by which a website is downgraded from https to http.
   - The attack is used to circumvent the security which is enforced by SSL certificates on https sites.
 This is also known as SSL downgrading.
   - The attacks expose the website to eavesdropping and data manipulation by forcing it to use insecure HTTP rather than secured https.
 Victim is made to believe that the data he is exchanging is secure and encrypted when transmitted over the network to the server.
-But the fact is there is no authenticity of data that is traveling because the encryption is stripped off and the data is in plaintext vulnerable to MITM.
+But the fact is there is no authenticity of data that is traveling because the encryption is stripped off and the data is in plaintext vulnerable to MITM(Man in the Middle) attack.
-  - When you enter the URL on the browser, the first connection will be a plain http before it gets redirected to secure https.
+  - When you enter the URL on the browser without https, the first connection will be a plain http before it gets redirected to secure https.
 The attacker takes advantage of this small window by using the SSL strip attack.
     ![SSL Striping](../images/ssl-striping.png "SSL Striping")
   - The point to be noted here is the attacker's machine and the server will have SSL encrypted connection.
   - MITM(Man-in-the-middle attack) is possible only when the attacker and victim are on the same network.